 Cervical polyps are common benign growths of the cervix and endocervix.

 Cervical polyps occur in about 2 to 5% of women.
 They usually originate in the endocervical canal.
-Endocervical polyps are probably caused by chronic inflammation.
+Endocervical polyps may be caused by chronic inflammation.
 They rarely become malignant.

 Most cervical polyps are asymptomatic.
 Endocervical polyps may bleed between menses or after intercourse or become infected, causing purulent vaginal discharge (leukorrhea).
 Endocervical polyps are usually reddish pink, glistening, and < 1 cm in all dimensions; they may be friable.